pmalhaire/helloZig/README.md

 }
 ```

-it looks strange at first but why not.
+It looks strange at first but why not.

-there we can see that zig is not a hypster language. from the first function
+There we can see that zig is not a hype language. from the first function
 choices have been made.

-## doc
+## doc generation

+Not ready yet.

-auto doc is under see : https://github.com/tiehuis/zig-docgen
+Auto doc is underway see : https://github.com/tiehuis/zig-docgen

 ## doing a basic io/buffer